etseng02/portfolio/content/about/index.md

 For me, pushing myself both mentally and physically is incredibly rewarding.
 I’ve pursued a variety of sports that have allowed me to push myself to the limits such as competitive badminton and competitive dragon boat.
 Currently, I'm trying to become the best that I can be at bouldering (rock climbing without ropes).

 I'll never be satisfied with who I am.
-I will always be improving so I could add more projects, achievements, and milestones to my story but for now this who I currently am.
+I hear a voice in my head telling me I that I can do more and be better.
+But for now this who I currently am.